-Delhi: Woman bites IPS officer Ingit Pratap Singh's thumb during JNU students' protest
+Delhi: Woman bites IPS officer’s thumb during JNU students' protest

 Keep youself updated with latestNew-delhi News

-Delhi: Woman bites IPS officer Ingit Pratap Singh's thumb during JNU students' protest
+Delhi: Woman bites IPS officer’s thumb during JNU students' protest

 India